Createdd/Writing/2020/articles/Reflecting2020.md

 ## Dating

 Without a doubt 2020 was an intense dating year for me.
-I want to touch multiple issues in this regard.
+I want to touch on multiple issues in this regard.

 ### Disclaimer

 I will share my experiences with women.
 As I am heterosexual I can only share those experiences.
 However, as I have a lot of male friends as well, I consider most of my findings to be applicable to the "other side" as well.
 So when I refer to "women" in this section, the reader can see them as "desired sexual partner".
 May it be male or female.

 In total I used three online dating platforms, approached many women on the street (or somewhere in public), and also approached girls from my friend circle in a romantic way.
 Leading to multiple dating experiences in the range from the age of 18 to 40.
 I build my experiences only from those encounters.
-Meaning it is of course very biased, yet I draw some conclusions for my personal life.
+Meaning it is of course very biased, yet I draw some conclusions about my personal life.

 ### Online Dating

-It started by my airbnb host suggesting me to use Tinder during my stay on Gran Canaria.
+It started with my airbnb host suggesting me to use Tinder during my stay on Gran Canaria.
 There were mainly old people around so this seemed a good approach to find young people.
 And, in fact, it was.
 I was quite successful.
 Having many matches and multiple great meetings with woman.
 Some being in sexual nature and some not.

 Things radically changed when being back to Vienna.
 Very few matches, and overall very low effort of the women.
 I expanded to two more platforms totalying out three dating platforms (Tinder, Bumble, OKCupid)